mikemel21/CIS-350-Term-Project/docs/software_requirements_specification_final.md

     * Buttons shall be appropriately labeled so there is no user confusion.
     * The application shall be simple to use and have a design that does not need instructions/guidelines to use.

- Options I think we can use:

-* Information found should be accurate for user.
+ 2. System Requirements
+    * Software shall work on every iPhone that supports iOS 16 and up.
+    * The software shall run on Xcode14 and above.
+    *
+    *
+    *

+ 3. Basic Background App Support:
     * Software shall take less than 5 seconds to open and load.
-* Software shall work on every iPhone that supports iOS 16 and up.
     * App should not crash due to extended use or system bugs.
     * App can handle increased usage and more data as time progresses.
+    *
+    *

 # Software Artifacts
 - This section inclues all of the documents we have created throughout this semester to aid our efforts in completing our app.